logdna/mezmo-workshops/content/en/transaction-to-s3/docs/next-steps.md

 ---
 <!--
 {{% alert title="Survey" color="warning" %}}
-We are offering $X to the first N people to complete a short survey on Mezmo Pipeline and the workshop you just completed.
+We are offering $25 Starbucks giftcards to the first 50 people to complete a short survey on Mezmo Pipeline and the workshop you just completed.
 If you have 7 min, head on over **[here](#)**.
 {{% /alert %}}
 -->